 Сall monitoring is only one of many methods managers or admins may use to audit the user experience quality and make sure all protocols are in check.
 In turn, QA is a whole set of methods, techniques, and approaches, that is set up individually for a call center to deliver ongoing results from many angles.

-Another important distinction that should be noted and not used interchangeably is between QC and QA, which are essentially different in that:
+One important distinction that should be noted and not used interchangeably is between QC and QA, which are essentially different in that:

 Example in a call center setting: